-Construction has begun around McCarter for Princeton University’s Arts & Transit project and the expansion of the Lewis Center for the Arts.
-This will have an impact on parking, traffic and transit in and around McCarter through early Fall 2014.
+Construction is happening around McCarter for Princeton University’s Arts & Transit project and the expansion of the Lewis Center for the Arts.
+This will have an impact on parking, traffic and transit in and around McCarter through late Fall 2014.

 We encourage you to stay informed by visiting this page frequently before you attend a McCarter event.
 We will send out email alerts and construction updates throughout the season.
 Our performance reminders will also include the most current information on traffic patterns, road closures, and “what you need to know” for the upcoming season at McCarter.
 Not on our email list?
 You can join here!

 For more information about the Arts & Transit Project, visit www.princeton.edu/artsandtransit.
 Here you will find a project overview, timeline for construction, and frequently asked questions.
 You can also sign up to receive updates directly from Princeton University on the construction.

 Ample FREE PARKING (evenings and weekends) is available at the WEST GARAGE which is indoor and located on Elm Drive off of Faculty Road on the Princeton University campus, a five minute walk to McCarter. (see Parking area map for details).